YellowJacketLinux/lfs-buildscripts/THE_WHY.md

 versions on it either from source or from add-on repositories, but the operating system itself was solid and stable and well-maintained.

-CentOS (developed as a clone of RHEL) was then aquired by Red Hat and CentOS 7 was the last version I felt comfortable with.
+CentOS (developed as a clone of RHEL) was then acquired by Red Hat and CentOS 7 was the last version I felt comfortable with.
 I simply do not like the direction that Red Hat has gone with it.